jamesk-rs/fts/docs/posts/20251222-performance-stress-testing-fts.md

 ## Performance and Stress Test Scenarios

-I hope the introduction above helps you interpret the behavior of FTS test setup as we go through different test scenarios.
+The introduction above should give you enough background info to interpret the behavior of the FTS test setup as we go through different test scenarios.

 We will start with a **nice and clean desktop setup** first, with devices sitting next to each other.
 We will look at FTM logs (ESP32 serial console) and the telemetry (Grafana dashboards) and observe how:
 * the slaves receive **FTM data** and use it to build **Clock Relationship Model**,